ofjake/BECS/README.md

 # **[BECS](https://jakermiller.com/becs)**

-## This repository contains HTML and CSS implementation for basic email snippets.
+## This repository contains HTML and CSS implementation for email snippets.
 ### It aims to provide a handy resource for 'not-so frequently used' snippets of code.
 #### Here you'll find a collection of code snippets that you can easily copypasta in your projects.